 I decided to go with the C7 trucks (mostly because I had no idea what I was doing) but like I stated earlier in this article, I have/tested the CX trucks as well.
 If I were to buy again, I’d choose the CX over the C7.

 Although there’s not a massive difference – either one you pick will probably be fine.

 Overall, the build quality is really solid to all other surfskates I’ve tried.
-You can tell they’ve been through numerous versions to make it sleek.
+You can tell they’ve been through numerous versions to get it just right.

 They have small riser pads that are basically made up of two smaller ones.